 Who can participate in Student Media?
 Virtually any student in good academic standing - that is, incoming freshmen and others with grade-point averages of 2.0 or above (2.2 and above for students holding senior staff positions.)

 Where can I see what you do?
 WSBF FM Clemson broadcasts 24/7 at 88.1 on your FM dial and can also be accessed online at www.wsbf.net.
-CTV is broadcast on both Channel 98 Channel 99 of Clemson's on-campus cable system.
-A live stream of their work is available online at www.clemsontv.net/live-stream.
-The Tiger is published once per week during the school year, and is available free of charge at locations across campus.
+Tigervision is broadcast on both Channel 88 of Clemson's on-campus cable system.
+The Tiger is published on Tuesdays and Thursdays during the school year, and is available free of charge at locations across campus.
 Their Web site may be found at www.thetigernews.com.
-The Tiger Town Observer is published four times per semester, and is also available free of charge at locations across campus.
-They are available online at www.tigertownobserver.com Taps is published every spring, and is available before summer break; the pre-deadline cost for 2011-12 editions will be $85 per book.
+The Tiger Town Observer is published monthly, and is also available free of charge at locations across campus.
+Taps is published every spring, and mailed home in June.
 Taps' Web site can be found at www.tapsyearbook.com.
-Finally, Semantics is published twice per year, and is available free of charge at locations across campus.
-You can access their Web site at www.wix.com/semantc/clemson.
+Finally, The Chroncile is published twice per year, and is available free of charge at locations across campus.
+You can access their Web site at www.cuchronicle.com.